Living Through Remodeling A Homeowner Survival Guide

 Imagine having a hoard of strangers over for a demolition derby in your living room.
-The rules of the game are: They are allowed to come and go when they want to, and each player is permitted to make as much noise and ruckus as he or she likes while doing mysterious things in an atmosphere that seems like barely controlled chaos.
+The rules of the game are: They are allowed to come and go when they want to, and each player is permitted to make as much noise and ruckus as he or she likes while doing mysterious things in an atmosphere that seems to be barely controlled chaos.

 Now you are starting to get a sense of what a major renovation feels like.

 But this noisy, gritty process doesn't necessarily mean you will be tearing out your hair.
 With a little advance planning, it is possible to live through even major renovations with your sanity and good nature largely intact.

 Your project manager will sit down with you and go over the "ground rules."
 He is then responsible for getting the word to all workers and contractors who will come into your home.
 He will make sure that every subcontractor receives a copy of the rules and will usually post a list of the rules on the premises so that everyone can refer to them.